 How to modify poverty calculations for college towns

-There is a straightforward way for city, town, and county officials to compare official poverty rates with non-student poverty rates using publicly-available Census Bureau data.
+There is a straightforward way to compare official poverty rates with non-student poverty rates using publicly-available Census Bureau data.

 See how much the social safety net contributes to a household’s available resources.Happy birthday, Mollie Orshansky!

 She changed the way we think about poverty with her measure that was groundbreaking for her time.Who is hungry in Virginia?